 At Archbishop Riordan High School, we appreciate and celebrate the diversity of learning styles.

 Since 1994, the Resource Specialist Program (RSP) has served students with diagnosed mild to moderate learning disabilities, helping them succeed in Riordan's rigorous college-prep curriculum and prepare for academic careers beyond high school.
 For close to three decades, the program has been a national model for students with learning differences.

 The core philosophy of RSP is that students can receive accommodations to support the way they learn without modifying the curriculum in any way.

-For additional questions about the program, including possible educational tax benefits and financial aid specific to the RSP, please contact:
+For additional questions about the program and financial aid specific to the RSP, please contact:

 Director of RSP